TheSpaghettiDetective/obico-server/README.md

 Before you can configure The Spagetti Detective OctoPrint Plugin to use your own server, you need add a printer to The Spagetti Detective server you just built and obtain the secret token for that.
 To do so:

-    - Pointing your browser to `http://your_server_ip:3334/`.
+1. Pointing your browser to `http://your_server_ip:3334/`.

-    - Log in as a user (you can just login with `root@example.com` but it's more secure to use a non-admin user).
+1. Log in as a user (you can just login with `root@example.com` but it's more secure to use a non-admin user).
 Add a new printer as described in [this guide](https://www.thespaghettidetective.com/docs/octoprint-setup.html#step-1-sign-up-the-spaghetti-detective-beta-account) and obtain the secret token.

-On The Spaghetti Detective plugin settings page:
+Then, on The Spaghetti Detective plugin settings page:

 1. Check the box "I have my own TSD server.
 Don't check this unless you know what you are doing."